 A university degree has traditionally been considered the golden ticket to job security and career progression.

 However, students today can be forgiven for questioning whether it’s a sound financial investment.
-A recent study shows that a staggering two thirds of undergraduate students in the UK are unhappy with the perceived value for money of their course1.
+A recent study shows that more and more undergraduate students in the UK are unhappy with the perceived value for money of their course1.

 - The average UK student spends £18,305 per year for living and tuition costs

 - You can get started on AAT from £1,000 a year

 - Upon qualifying with AAT, your mean salary is £37,490

 And no wonder - the UK now has one of the most expensive university experiences in the world.
 A recent study showed that on average, a UK undergraduate student will spend in the region of £18,3052 every year for combined living and tuition costs.
 That means that an average 3 year degree will cost just shy of £55,000!

 Not surprisingly, a recent study concluded that three-quarters of today’s uni students are predicted to still be repaying loans well into their fifties3.

 And with some reports estimating UK graduate starting salaries to be between £21,000 - £24,000 there’s a growing concern that increased tuition fees are not being reflected in salaries4.

 In contrast, AAT offers a more immediate return on investment.
 The AAT qualification is divided into four separate levels, which are each recognised in their own right.
 Completing the Foundation Certificate alone will qualify you for typical entry level roles such as an Accounts Assistant or Purchase/Sales Ledger Clerk, where the national average salary is £19,5005.